Attempted assassination of Pope John Paul II: Attempted assassination

 The Fiat Popemobile in which Pope John Paul II was riding at the time of the attempted assassination.
 This vehicle is now in the Vatican Museums.

 The approximate site of the shooting is marked by a small marble tablet bearing John Paul II's personal coat of arms and the date in Roman numerals.

-On 13 May, Ağca sat in the square, writing postcards and waiting for the Pope to arrive.
-When the Pope passed through a crowd of supporters, Ağca fired four shots at 17:17 with a 9mm Browning Hi-Power semi-automatic pistol, and critically wounded him.
+On 13 May, Ağca was sitting in the square, writing postcards and waiting for the Pope to arrive.
+When the Pope passed through a crowd of supporters, Ağca fired four shots at 17:17 with a 9mm Browning Hi-Power semi-automatic pistol, and seriously wounded him.
 He fled the scene as the crowd was in shock and disposed of the pistol by throwing it under a truck, but was grabbed by Vatican security chief Camillo Cibin, a nun, and several spectators who prevented him from firing more shots or escaping, and he was arrested.
 Two bullets hit John Paul II: one struck his torso, narrowly missing vital organs, and a second hit his left index finger.
 Two bystanders were also injured: Ann Odre, of Buffalo, New York, was struck in the chest, and Rose Hall, of Massachusetts, was slightly wounded in the arm.
 The Pope was immediately rushed to the hospital while the authorities combed the site for evidence. Çelik panicked and fled without opening fire.

+Health effects

+The 1981 assassination attempt of Pope John Paul II had a significant impact on his health, the extent to which was unknown by the general public at the time.
+Rushed to the Agostino Gemelli University Polyclinic to undergo emergency surgery, the pope experienced profound bleeding leading to a dangerous fall in blood pressure and to cardiac arrest, which was successfully defibrillated.
+He received the Anointing of the Sick (formerly known as "Last Rites").
+Despite difficulties with extensive blood transfusions, which are speculated to have transmitted a cytomegalovirus (CMV) infection, the surgery was eventually successful.
+A bullet had passed completely through the body, puncturing the intestines and necessitating a colostomy.
+Seven weeks later, discussions were held about reversing the colostomy and eight of nine doctors voted against it, arguing the pope was still too weak from the CMV infection.
+Saying "I don't want to continue half dead and half alive", the pope effectively overruled his physicians and the reversal was done successfully on August 5, 1981.
+The operation was performed by Francesco Crucitti, the personal surgeon of the Pope.
+He also lead the team of surgeons that performed surgery on the Pope on the day of the assassination attempt.